renesas-rz/rzg2_flash_writer/README.md

 ## 1. Overview

 This README explains how to use RZ/V2M flash writer.
-Refer to "RZ/V2M Linux Package Yocto recipe Start-Up Guide" for the detail.
+Refer to "RZ/V2M Linux Package Start-Up Guide" for details.

 ## 1.1.
 README Contents